 “Four years go by, and after a while I started eating red meat again.
 And I got by with it and I’m thinking, ‘This is good’.
 In 2007, I gave the commencement speech here at UVA [University of Virginia].
 Then my wife and my daughter and I came downtown and all had a cheeseburger.
 That was in May.

 In September, Renee fixed some big beef dish, and she had a thick wine reduction sauce, just delicious.
 And I woke up and thought I was going to die.
 It was the worst hives and rashes and itching ever.
-I took an Allegra [later he amends to say he took two], got out of bed so she could sleep, went downstairs, and at some point fainted and my head cracked a chair – and broke the chair.
+I took two Allegra, got out of bed so she could sleep, went downstairs, and at some point fainted and my head cracked a chair – and broke the chair.
 Of course I’m hard-headed [laughs] so it didn’t do any damage [to his head].

 The last one was November 3rd, my wife’s birthday, 2010.
 To celebrate, we were in Paris.
 We went to a fancy restaurant, and I had a very rich rabbit dish in heavy sauce and I woke up about four hours later with yet still the worst case of hives, itching.
 I had Allegra, and we almost called to get a doctor.
 But I didn’t want to go to the doctor in a strange city, or a hospital, so we toughed it out.